Danielgfares/gomultimod/README.md

 # gomultimod

+version 2.1.0
+- All modules are now thread safe

 version 2.0.0
 - Added new go module to cover the implementaion of a safe map as a pipe (yet not thread safe)